 Since 2008, the Agency has been a participant in the CalPERS California Employers' Retiree Benefit Trust.
-This prefunding trust fund exists to cover employee OPEB liabilities which in the Agency's case pertains to medical benefits for retirees.
+This prefunding trust fund exists to cover employee "other post-employment benefits" (OPEB) liabilities which in the Agency's case pertains to medical benefits for retirees.
 The Agency adopted GASB 75 this year which resulted in a Net OPEB Asset of \$364,797 and a small credit to OPEB expense of \$7,958 as a result of investment earnings in the trust exceeding the interest and service cost components of the OPEB liability.